Database Schema

 CRDT Infrastructure

-These tables support the sync system but are NOT synced themselves (local-only).
+These tables support the sync engine but are NOT synced themselves (local-only).

 Table NameDescriptionSynced